dirko/pyhacrf/README.md

 # pyhacrf
-Hidden alignment conditional random field for classifying string pairs.
+Hidden alignment conditional random field for classifying string pairs - a learnable edit distance.

 This package aims to implement the HACRF machine learning model with a `sklearn`-like interface.
 It includes ways to fit a model to training examples and score new example.